 What is Sustainable Construction?

 Sustainability is meeting our own needs without compromising the ability of future generations to meet their own.
-It is about leaving sufficient resources for future generations to have a similar life to ours.
+It is about leaving sufficient resoprinurces for future generations to have a similar life to ours.

 This core meaning can be applied in the construction industry.

 Therefore, sustainable construction is the application of sustainable development principles to a project’s life cycle.
-It considers planning, construction, and management of wastes.
+It considers the planning, construction, and management of waste.
 The construction should aim to sustain harmony within its environment.

 Besides, the project should also consider these 6 principles to be considered sustainable.